 The target audience for this project are those working in the health sciences domain.
 Researchers and medical staff working in health sciences will seek to be as informed as possible on all new research and developments in the field.
 However, with so much research being done, it becomes very inefficient for individuals or groups to manually go through existing papers to try and draw broad conclusions.
 This can result in huge time wasting by researchers, potentially cutting into tight budgets and reducing the time that can be spent on the research itself.

 This project, should it work as intended, could go a long way in reducing time spent by researchers.
 If they’re able to enter a set of research papers into a system, and have it perform analysis and show them relationships and connections between paper, this could significantly increase the speed of their work, lifting the burden that is manually going through papers to perform reviews.

-2Background Research
+2. Background Research

-2Systematic Reviews
+2.1 Systematic Reviews

-Discussion of what systematic reviews are, what their purpose is, and how they’re normally conducted by health science researchers.available and
+Systematic reviews use analytical methods to collect data about sets of research papers, allowing for broad analysis of the research papers in question.
+These are essential in the health science domain, as there is such a massive volume of research available and are used by researchers to gain a consensus on what results exist.

 Traditionally, when researchers wanted to summarise research evidence from a set of research papers, they would use narrative reviews [3,4].
 A narrative review is when researchers collect a number of research papers on the same topic, the topic being their review question, and parse through the abstracts of the papers to ensure the papers selected are relevant to the topic they are examining, removing the ones that appear unrelated.
 They then create a summary of the documents they selected for the review.
 [5]